ferasawadi/jobs-management/README.md

 ```

-as you can see the results object is what changing in here each time it has new data depending on what nd point you are
+as you can see the results object is what changing here each time it has new data depending on what endpoint you are calling.
-calling.

 ```swagger codegen
 {